+Acknowledgements.
 This work was supported by the National Center of Meteorology, Abu Dhabi, UAE, under the UAE Research Program for Rain Enhancement Science.
-Hannele Korhonen received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No. 646857.
-Elina Giannakaki acknowledges the support of Academy of Finland (project no. 270108).
-The authors gratefully acknowledge the NOAA Air

-385 Resources Laboratory (ARL) for the provision of the HYSPLIT transport and dispersion model used in this publication.
-The EM facility of SIB Labs at University of Eastern Finland is greatly acknowledged for providing their SEM and EDX equipment to the study.
-We would also like to thank Timo Anttila and Siddharth Tampi for providing onsite technical support.
+The authors are grateful to the NOAA Air Resources Laboratory (ARL) for the provision of the HySPLIT transport and dispersion model used in this publication.
+The EM facility of SIB Labs at the University of Eastern Finland is thanked for providing their SEM and EDX equipment to the study.
+We would also like to thank Timo Anttila and Siddharth Tampi for providing on-site technical support.